jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 Refer to ho4kmmm4kse for the 4k scaled main menu version

  Halo 3 main menu version for halo online

-Refer to h3ho4kmmm for the halo online main menu version
+Refer to h3ho4kmmm for the Halo 3 online main menu version for halo online

-Refer to h3ho4kmmm4kse for the 4k scaled main menu version
+Refer to h3ho4kmmm4kse for the 4k scaled Halo 3 main menu version for halo online

+I know your confused so im going to go over that again in diffrent context here so you are clear.

 ## 🔵 Halo 3 🔵 Main Menu + Mods